cloudflare/mitm.watch/README.md

 To test, visit https://localhost:4433/ and open the Console tab in the Developer Tools (tested with Chrome).
 Grant permission to use Flash and watch the logs.

+## Configuration
+The client configuration is located in `config_dev.go` (when built with `DEV=1`) or `config_prod.go`.
+It contains the addresses for the reporter API.

+The reporter API provides test cases and assists in execution of tests.
+Its default configuration is in `reporter/config.go` but it can be overridden using a configuration file.
+Missing keys will remain unchanged.
+Example:

+    cd reporter
+    ./reporter -writeconfig config_dev.json     # write default config and exit ./reporter -config config_dev.json          # run with config

+Example where the configuration file is updated with default values:

+    echo '{"ListenAddress": ":443"}' > config_prod.json
+    ./reporter -config config_prod.json -writeconfig config_prod.json

+Note that the `-config` option is also valid for the `generate_cert.go` program.

 ## Bugs
 Known limitations and issues: